WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Conclusions

 \section{Conclusions}

 In this paper, we presented \wisleep, a network-based system to detect sleep periods by passively observing the network activity of a user's phone and provide aggregated and individual-level analytics to accommodate for public and personal use.
 We presented an ensemble-based Bayesian inference technique to infer sleep from coarse-grain WiFi association and disassociation events.
-We validated our approach using 16 users either living on-campus dormitories or private home in our study, and showed that it outperforms the state-of-the-art methods for users with irregular sleep patterns while yielding comparable accuracy (79.5\% on average) for normal users.
+We validated our approach using \transhealth{20} users living on campus dormitories and 1 private homeowner in our study.
+We showed that \wisleeps outperforms the state-of-the-art methods for users with irregular sleep patterns while \transhealth{yielding comparable accuracy of 88.50\% within 60 and 39 minutes of sleep and wake-up time errors}.
 Further, we showed that \wisleeps can process the data of 20k users on a single commodity machine, allowing it to scale to large campuses with low server requirements.
 Our large scale case study revealed several interesting insights for population-scale and individual sleep analytics.
-As future work, we plan to combine our sleep models with stress detection methods to develop a complete student well-being service.
+As future work, we plan to combine our sleep inference model with stress detection methods to develop a complete student well-being service.